 There’s no denying that this is a stressful time for most couples.
 The coronavirus pandemic is causing drastic changes in relatively every aspect of your day-to-day life, which is hard to navigate on an individual level, let alone as part of a partnership.
-What’s more: You’re likely spending a whole lot more time with your significant other—like all the time, considering the shelter-in-place regulations that require you not to leave your home for anything outside of a trip to the grocery store or a walk for some fresh air.
+What’s more: You’re likely spending a whole lot more time with your significant other—like all the time.

 While this constant together time and social distancing can bring your relationship closer, it can also be understandably tough on your romance.
 “Too much togetherness, without the usual breaks for going out to eat, getting together with friends, taking exercise class, and otherwise breaking your routine can lead to frustration, boredom and stress,” says Tina B. Tessina, PhD, psychotherapist and author of How to Be Happy Partners: Working It Out Together.
 “When you are isolated together, each partner’s stress can worsen the other partner’s mood, and the tension can bounce back and forth, accelerating as it goes.”